Publishing Extensions

 Review extension installs and ratings

-The same Visual Studio Marketplace publisher management page gives you access to each extension's Acquisition Trend over time, as well as Total Acquisition counts and Ratings & Reviews.
-Right-click an extension and choose Reports.
+The Visual Studio Marketplace publisher management page gives you access to each extension's Acquisition Trend over time, as well as Total Acquisition counts and Ratings & Reviews.
+To see the reports, click an extension or choose More Actions > Reports.

 vsce publish minor

-is run in a git repo, it will also create a version commit and tag via npm-version.
-The default commit message will be extension's version, but you can supply a custom commit message using the-m
+Note: If you run vsce publish in a git repo, it will also create a version commit and tag via npm-version.
+The default commit message will be the extension's version, but you can supply a custom commit message using the -m flag.
+(The current version can be referenced from the commit message with %s).

 Unpublishing extensions

-To prevent accidental unpublishing, you must confirm the remove operation by typing the extension name in the warning dialog.
-Note that the remove/unpublish action is irreversible.
+In both cases, you will be prompted to confirm the removal by typing the extension name.
+Note that the removal action is irreversible.

 Deprecating extensions

-Note: For now the extension will not be rendered as deprecated in the Marketplace.
-Support for this will come later.
+Note: For now, extensions are not rendered as deprecated in the Marketplace.
+This functionality will be available later.

 Packaging extensions